 You will notice that it takes a second (sometimes two seconds) and will then show you both the selected items (separated by a comma).

-Note: You would see a red triangle at the top-right part of the cell.
-It may look like an error (which it is as the value you have in the cell is not what it expects).
-You can safely ignore this.
+Note: You will see a red triangle at the top-right part of the cell.
+It may look like an error (which it is, as the value you have in the cell is not what it expects), but you can safely ignore this.

 How does the code work?